Home

 Red beans, cooked 1/2 cup 41

-Eating plenty of healthy, calcium-rich foods does not guarantee that you will have healthy bones and teeth.
-Please be aware of the following factors that can influence your calcium and overall health status:
+Eating plenty of healthy, calcium-rich foods does not guarantee healthy bones and teeth.
+The following factors influence your calcium and overall health status:

 1. Your body needs an adequate amount of vitamin D to properly absorb calcium through your intestinal wall.
-Vitamin D deficiency is one of the most common nutritional deficiencies in the western world today.
+Vitamin D deficiency is one of the most common nutritional deficiencies in industrialized countries.

-2. Taking iron and zinc supplements can inhibit calcium absorption.
+2. Taking synthetic iron and zinc supplements can inhibit calcium absorption.

-3. If you eat lots of whole grains without soaking, fermenting, or sprouting them, the phytic acid found in the bran of whole grains can bind onto calcium and prevent its absorption into your blood stream.
+3. If you regularly eat whole grains without soaking, fermenting, or sprouting them, the phytic acid found in the bran of whole grains can bind onto calcium and prevent its absorption into your bloodstream.
 Soaking whole grains overnight before preparing them to eat can neutralize phytic acid and prevent problems with calcium absorption.

 4. Stress is capable of leeching calcium out of your bones.